cosmos/stargate-launch/week7.md

 We have also begun collecting keys from validators from first public integration net.

-We are closely watching progress the [migration issue](https://github.com/cosmos/cosmos-sdk/pull/6839) and AiB's progress on the upgrade manager as major milestones towards a public testnet launch.
+We are closely watching progress the [migration issue](https://github.com/cosmos/cosmos-sdk/pull/6839) and AiB's progress on the [upgrade manager](https://github.com/cosmos/cosmos-sdk/pulls?page=2&q=is%3Apr+is%3Aopen) as major milestones towards a public testnet launch.

+## Workstreams

+### Tendermint Team (Interchain GmbH)

+- Working towards finalizing the evidence workflow and final release.

+### SDK team (Regen)

+- Finishing up the migrate command.
+- Making a breaking change to tranasctions serialization to include sequence numbers for better error messages on signature verification failure.